rbmathis/azurecodegpt/README.md

 To use this extension, install it from the VSCode marketplace.

 1. After the installation is complete, you will need to add your Azure OpenAI API key, endpoint and deployment name to the extension settings in VSCode.
 To do this, open the `Settings` panel by going to the `File` menu and selecting `Preferences`, then `Settings`.
-2. In the search bar, type `AzureCodeGPT` to filter the settings list.
+2. In the search bar, type `azurecodegpt-auth` to filter the settings list.
-3. In the AzureCodeGPT section, enter your API key, endpoint and deployment name.
+3. In the azurecodegpt-auth section, enter your API key, endpoint and deployment name.
 You can find these in your Azure OpenAI account.

 After completing these steps, the extension should be ready to use.